 Uncertainty evaluation made for 2017 is based on calculations and national expert's judgments/ estimations as well as opinions expressed by international experts during the review led by UNFCCC Secretariat in the years 2007-2012.
-Calculations include simplified method for sector 4 and for fluorinated industrial gases.

 The estimate of emission uncertainty for the year 2017 was made using Tier 1 approach.
 The uncertainty ranges varied significantly among various source categories and are presented within sectoral chapters 3-7.
 More details, including sectoral information on uncertainty ranges, are given in Annex 8.